 Coit Tower is two destinations rolled into one.
 One is, obviously, what I think may be the best view in San Francisco.
 (Though there may be other best views in SF!)
-Both from the base and the top ($8 for the elevator) you can see magnificent views in all directions: the downtown big-city skyline, the hilly residential areas, the bay, the Golden Gate Bridge, Alcatraz—everything is visible from up there if it’s a clear day.
+Both from the base and the top ($8 for the elevator) you can see magnificent views in all directions: the downtown big-city skyline, the hilly residential areas, the bay, the Golden Gate Bridge, Alcatraz – everything is visible from up there if it’s a clear day.

-The other is inside the tower, but on the ground floor.
-The walls are covered with murals – frescoes, actually – painted in 1934 by WPA artists with murals of life in California during the Great Depression.
-The murals have been restored and are free to view.
-Their typical 1930’s deco style with elements of socialist realism are definitely worth seeing, and it’s interesting to spot the subtle social criticism they express.
+The other “view” is inside the tower, but on the ground floor.
+The walls are covered with murals – frescoes, actually – painted in 1934 by 25 WPA artists.
+They depict life in California during the Great Depression.
+Done in a typical 1930’s deco style with elements of socialist realism, they’re definitely worth seeing, and it’s interesting to spot the subtle social criticism they express.
 The murals were clearly planned to work as a whole, and the different artists’ styles are barely discernable from each other.

 The Filbert Street steps